-All the examination units in this qualification are mandatory.
-This qualification is to ensure that it covers all the knowledge and skills that are appropriate for a learner to fully understand the interface between Mechanical and Electronic Engineering within a modern Engineering context.
-The coursework NEA element is broad to allow to fit with each individual requirement, to enable a more specific approach to their intended career pathway.
+All the examination units in this qualification are mandatory and 3 of these will be completed in Y12, enabling certification.
+The remaining 3 units will be undertaken in Y13 to enable the extended certification of the subject.
+This qualification covers all the knowledge and skills that are appropriate for a learner to fully understand the interface between Mechanical and Electronic Engineering within a modern Engineering context.
+The coursework NEA element is broad in scope enabling students to engage in areas and skills that might support progression to specific career pathways.
 Presently, we are running CAD (Computer Aided Design) and CAM (Computer Aided Manufacture) units within the course but are flexible in our approach to meet individual needs.